Universalism and the Latter Day Saint movement: Corianton

-Around 73 BCE Alma gave final lessons to his son Corianton.
+Around 73 BCE Alma gave final lessons to his son Corianton where he refutes universal salvation.
 Corianton had come to believe in universal salvation, and justified himself in committing what Alma said was a serious sin.
 Alma urges Corianton, "my son, do not risk one more offense against your God upon those points of doctrine, which ye have hitherto risked to commit sin."

 Of particular concern to Corianton is "the justice of God in the punishment of the sinner ... that it is injustice that the sinner should be consigned to a state of misery."
 This was a similar question that Universalists would ask to support universal salvation.
 Representative of this was the Universalist Magazine in 1818 which similarly asked, "How is it possible that a being of infinite goodness should design a rational creature of his own production for a state of endless misery?"

 Throughout Alma's talk with Corianton, he deconstructs Universalist claims.
-He teaches the Corianton about an infinite atonement that will save only the repentant, he corrects his sons false doctrine by teaching that this life is a "probationary time, a time to repent and serve God."
+He teaches the Corianton about an infinite atonement that will save only the repentant, he corrects his son's false doctrine by teaching that this life is a "probationary time, a time to repent and serve God."
 Alma says that contrary to universal salvation, after death "the spirits of those who are righteous are received into a state of happiness, which is called paradise ... the spirits of the wicked ... shall be cast out into outer darkness."
 He tells Corianton that denying the Holy Ghost is an "unpardonable sin", and that "an awful death cometh upon the wicked ... for they are unclean, and no unclean thing can inherit the kingdom of God."

 This was in line with orthodox responses to Universalism.
 For example, Pastor John Cleaveland similarly argued against universal salvation in 1776, saying, "The time of life here on earth is our only probation time for eternity. ... after death, they that are filthy will be filthy still; and they that are holy will be holy still.
 While our bodies are in the grave our souls will be in a fixed state of happiness or misery, according to the state we were in when we gave up the ghost; if in Christ, of happiness; if out of Christ-of misery and after the resurrection and final judgment the wicked will be in a state of punishment in soul and body forever and ever."

 In a debate with a Universalist in 1832, Orson Hyde explicitly called Corianton a Universalist, and used Alma's lessons as arguments in the debate.